JukaiNLP/en-dict/README.md

 # en-dict

 This is a word dictionary in English.
-Most of entries are automatically collected from Wiktionary and online websites.
+Most of entries are collected from Wiktionary and other websites.

 ## Format
 ```